 - The California Department of Justice.

-The petitioner’s master criminal record and court record will then be updated to note that the arrest has been sealed.
-The file will be stamped that the record may not be released outside the criminal justice sector.
+Your master criminal record and court record will then be updated to note that your arrest has been sealed.
+Your file will be stamped that your record may not be released outside the criminal justice sector.

-The responsible local law enforcement agency will ensure that this information is included in all master copies, digital or otherwise, of the police investigative report related to the arrest that was sealed.
+The responsible local law enforcement agency will ensure that this information is included in all master copies, digital or otherwise, of the police investigative report related to your sealed arrest.

 Arrest records, police officer investigative reports, and court records that are sealed under this section shall not be disclosed to any person or entity except:

-- A criminal justice agency (which may use the information to the same extent as if the arrest had not been sealed).20
+- A criminal justice agency (which may use your record to the same extent as if your arrest had not been sealed).20

-11. What remedy do I have if a sealed arrest record is released?
+10. What if my sealed record is released?

-Improper dissemination of a sealed arrest can be punished by a civil penalty of between $500 and $2,500 per violation.
+Improper dissemination of your sealed arrest carries a civil penalty of $500 to $2,500 per violation.
 The penalty may be enforced by a city attorney, district attorney, or the Attorney General.

-Our California personal injury lawyers offer free consultations to people who have suffered damages as a result of their arrest record being unlawfully released.
+Our California personal injury lawyers offer free consultations if you suffered damages as a result of your arrest record being unlawfully released.

 - As an adult, you have not been convicted of any crimes involving moral turpitude (that is, crimes that involve dishonesty or immoral behavior), and